freenidhi-cse/wtlab/week5/README.md

 ## Deploying XSL Files on your device

+#### 1. Put all of these files in the same folder, and open the .xml file in Internet Explorer.

+#### 2. If you do not have IE/ the above approach doesn't work :

 Unlike HTML/CSS files, we cannot open XML files formatted with XSLT ( .xsl files ) directly in a browser because of local file display errors raised by browsers.
 Hence, this cannot be done with browsers like Chrome/Edge/Firefox, but can be opened with old versions of Internet Explorer.
 Hosting the .xsl file online also doesn't seem to work.
 So, the **best** solution, yet lengthy ( on Chrome ) -

 1. Download the .xml and .xsl files listed here and add them to the same folder.
 Note the location of this folder.